zachblume/zachblume/README.md

 ### Hi there, my name is Zach Blume 👋

 For my frontend design & React work, take a look at:
-* [RaiseMore](https://github.com/zachblume/raisemore), a donor CRM and phone dialer for political candidates,
+* [RaiseMore](https://github.com/zachblume/raisemore), a donor CRM and phone dialer for political candidates.
-* [FieldPlan](https://github.com/zachblume/fieldplan), an analytics and charting application for tracking voter-contact metrics
+* [FieldPlan](https://github.com/zachblume/fieldplan), an analytics and charting application for tracking voter-contact metrics.

 For my backend work, take a look at:
 * [Machine Learning Clinical Trial Recommendation Engine](https://github.com/zachblume/machine-learning-recommendation-engine-demo) (Python and React), a BERT-based machine learning recommendation engine that indexes a table of 15k clinical trial fulltexts and ranks the best fitting trials similar to your query using the same natural language inference, within 120 miliseconds per query.
 [Try it out here.](https://tmn-demo.vercel.app/)